 The Organization also invests in hedge, private capital, and other limited partnership funds.
-These funds are measured at NAV as reported in audited financial statements, if available, or as provided by the investment manager at the measurement date.
+These funds are measured at net asset value ("NAV") as reported in audited financial statements, if available, or as provided by the investment manager at the measurement date.
 Private equity funds are recorded at NAV as of September 30 or December 31 as reported by the fund manager.
 For those funds recorded at NAV as of September 30, management adjusts the year end value for purchases and sales made during the fourth quarter, or other significant activity as provided by the fund manager.
 Investments in these funds can be subject to a variety of redemption and lock-up provisions, which may affect the liquidity or transferability of the investment at the measurement date.

-The Organization has committed to providing additional capital related to the limited partnership funds in the amount of \$13,556,183 and \$19,297,402 at December 31, 2023 and 2022, respectively.
+The Organization has committed to providing additional capital related to the limited partnership funds in the amount of \$12,426,310 and \$13,556,183 at December 31, 2024 and 2023, respectively.